Skip to main content

 Discover 6 immediate opportunities to lower your taxes.
 Download the 6 "Hidden" Tax Saving Opportunities Opened Up by New Tax Rules.

-For Roth IRAs, however, you could potentially make too much money to open one.
-In 2024, individuals making at least $146,000 (modified adjusted gross income, or MAGI) will start to have restrictions.
-Anyone making over $161,000 cannot contribute to a Roth at all.
-For couples, restrictions begin at $230,000 and phase out entirely at $240,000.
+For Roth IRAs, however, you could potentially make too much money to contribute to one.
+In 2025, individuals making at least $150,000 (modified adjusted gross income, or MAGI) will start to have restrictions.
+Anyone making over $165,000 cannot contribute to a Roth directly.
+For couples, restrictions begin at $236,000 and phase out entirely at $246,000.

 Distributions

-Because traditional IRAs are designed to help you earn money in retirement, they come with required minimum distributions (RMDs).
-Most tax-sheltered retirement accounts have these, and they are calculated based on a complicated formula from the IRS.
+Traditional IRAs are subject to required minimum distributions (RMDs).
+Most tax-sheltered retirement accounts have these, and they are calculated based on life expectancy.
 The rule used to be that anyone over age 70 1/2 had to start taking RMDs, but the law changed in 2019 and again in 2022.
 Now, individuals can wait until 73 (75 starting in 2033).

-With Roth IRAs, however, there are no required distributions.
+Roth IRAs are not subject to RMDs.
 The money in your account can continue to grow tax-free for as long as you live.
-This also means that you can pass the funds down to your heirs if you like.
+This also means that you can pass the funds down to your heirs tax free too.
+However, there may be requirements for your spouse or other beneficiaries to withdraw the funds from the inherited Roth IRA

 Contribution Limits

 Both IRA accounts limit the amount you can put in within a given tax year.
-In 2024, the maximum total is $7,000.
+In 2025, the maximum total is $7,000.
 However, if you’re over 50, you can add another $1,000 to “catch up” for retirement.
 Keep in mind that the total is across both kinds of accounts - you can’t do $7,000 per IRA.
-The total contribution between Roth and traditional IRAs is $7,000.
+The total contribution between Roth and traditional IRAs is $7,000 ($8,000 with catch-up contributions).

 Withdrawals